Penile Cancer: The Basics

 Diagnosis of Penile Cancer

-When your healthcare provider thinks you may have penile cancer, they will order tests.
-These tests may include:
+When your healthcare provider thinks you may have penile cancer, tests will be ordered.
+These tests may be:

-• Biopsy: take a piece of the penile tissue to look for cancer cells.
+• Biopsy: A piece of the penile tissue is taken to look for cancer cells.

-• Cystoscopy: a small camera is put through the opening of the penis and into the bladder to look for the spread of cancer.
+• Cystoscopy: A small camera is put through the opening of the penis and into the bladder to look for the spread of cancer (called metastasis).

 • CT, MRI, or ultrasound may be done to check for spread of the cancer.